About Us

 Members of the Committee

-• Law Enforcement: BC Association of Municipal Chiefs of Police, BC Police Association, Canada Border Services, RCMP.
+- Law enforcement: BC Association of Municipal Chiefs of Police, British Columbia Police Association, Canada Border Services Agency, Royal Canadian Mounted Police

-• Fire Fighters: BC Professional Fire Fighters’ Association, Fire Chief’s Association of BC, Greater Vancouver Fire Chiefs, Volunteer Firefighters Association of BC.
+- Firefighting: BC Wildfire Services, British Columbia Professional Fire Fighters’ Association, Fire Chiefs’ Association of British Columbia, Greater Vancouver Fire Chiefs’ Association, Volunteer Firefighters Association of BC

-• Ambulance: Ambulance Paramedics of BC, BC Emergency Health Services.
+- Paramedicine: Ambulance Paramedics of BC, BC Emergency Health Services

 Contact information